On spaces of Euclidean triangles and triangulated Euclidean surfaces: The completion of an asymmetric metric space

-\item For each $p\in X$, consider the constant sequence all of whose terms are $p$.
-This is a Cauchy sequence.
+(7) For each $p\in X$ consider the constant sequence all of whose terms are $p$.
+This is evidently a Cauchy sequence.
 Let $P_p$ be the element of $X^*$ which contains this sequence.
-It is not difficult to see that
+It is obvious that $\Delta(P_p,P_q)=d(p,q).$ Therefore there is a distance-preserving map $\phi: X\to X^*$ given by $\phi(p)=P_p$.